 You might be saying to yourself, “We don’t really do digital marketing, is this article for me?”
 If so, the answer is a resounding yes.
 If your community has a website, you’re already doing digital marketing!

 The challenge in assessing your metrics lies in the amount of raw data available online, even just about your own website.
 Finding a starting point can be difficult.
 Fortunately, we consolidated the most important metrics to keep an eye on when it comes to your website, as well as one for Facebook (which we highly recommend utilizing if you don’t already).
 Read on for the breakdown

 The following website metrics can be viewed at no cost using Google Analytics.
 Here’s how to get started if you do not have an account.

 By regularly checking your metrics and making adjustments accordingly, you can continue to improve the success of your marketing efforts.
-If you’d like to learn more or get a free, no-obligation assessment of your current marketing strategy and how to optimize it to drive occupancies today, email our CEO now at email@example.com to get scheduled.
+If you’d like to learn more or get a free, no-obligation assessment of your current marketing strategy and how to optimize it to drive occupancies today, contact us now to get scheduled.